aleppard/argus/README.md

   (e.g. replacements for Alexa, Siri, etc).
 * Calculate hashes of UTF-8 text strings.
-* Additional colour decoding, naming of colour (perhaps using ML) and also HTML colour names and coverting to other colour spaces.
+* Additional colour decoding, naming of colour (perhaps using ML) and also HTML colour names and converting to other colour spaces.
 * Ability to search and return books, stories, plays, poetry, proverbs, fables, librettos, lyrics etc that are no longer under copyright.
   Perhaps integrate https://github.com/Lyrics/lyrics